vedph/pythia-doc/query.md

 So, a search essentially matches an attribute with a value using some comparison type.
 This matching is the core of any search, and represents what is called a _pair_, i.e. the union of an attribute's name with a value via a comparison operator.

-A query can consist of a _single pair_, or connect _more pairs_ with a number of logical or positional (location) operators, eventually defining precedence with brackets.
+A query can consist of a _single pair_, or connect _more pairs_ with a number of logical or positional (location) operators, optionally defining precedence with brackets.

 ## Pair